-The Amazon.com Store Card credit score requirement is 640 or higher is the credit score needed for the Amazon Store Card.
+The Amazon.com Store Card credit score requirement is 640 or higher; this means that you need at least fair credit to get this card.
 The better your credit score is, the higher your approval odds will be.
-Keep in mind that they will also look at your income, past delinquencies (if any), credit utilization, employment status, etc. when making a decision on your application.… read full answer
+Keep in mind that they will also look at your credit history, your income, and any debts you might have when making a decision on your application.… read full answer